dayne/node-red-contrib-rtl_433/README.md

 Install the node and then start writing flows.
 More examples later once folks contribute them.

+* `config.frequency` can be used to pass a specific frequency for `rtl_433` listen on.

 ### Credits

 This node is derived from the [`node-red-daemon`](https://github.com/node-red/node-red-nodes/blob/master/utility/daemon/daemon.js) node and focused on the specific command `rtl_433` usage.

+* [@isramos](https://github.com/isramos) added ability for user to enter the frequency.
+Allows use of the rtl_433 tool for alternative fequencies(i.e.
+  Honeywell 55800C2W running at 345Mhz)